kushallsharma/Cryptocurrencies/README.md

 ## Overview

-The project is to ascertain grouping for different cryptocurrencies which are present on trading market in the given data.
-The data needs to be cleaned and processed to fit machine learning models.
-Using python, it is required to pre-process the data to make it appropriate for the unsupervised machine learning model.
-To keep the model cost effective, reducing dimensions is also need to be employed and finally perform clustering of the data.
-The clustered data need to be visualized in table, 2D and 3D graph as required.
+The project is to ascertain grouping for different cryptocurrencies which are present in trading market.
+Available data needs to be cleaned and processed to fit machine learning model using python.
+To keep the model cost effective, reducing dimensions is required to be employed and perform clustering of the data using K-Means (un-supervised machine learning) model.
+Finally, clustered data need to be visualized in table, 2D and 3D graph as required.

 ## Purpose